Over 100 years of shipping history

 CHANGING OF THE GUARD

 Tony Chesterman retires as CEO.
 He is succeeded by Sam Hayes, another key player in the recovery.
-Mr. Hayes is President of CSL until his retirement in 2008 when he is replaced by Rod Jones.
+Mr. Hayes is President of CSL until his retirement in 2008.

 EXPANDING THE CSL INTERNATIONAL POOL